Fact Sheets - Soil Insect Pests of Vegetables

 The following are the most significant soil insects attacking home garden plants.

-White grubs are whitish, C-shaped larvae with brown heads.
-They include the immature stage of European chafers, Japanese beetles, and beetles from the genus Phyllophaga (May beetles/June bugs).
+White grubs are cream colored, C-shaped larvae with brown heads.
+They include the immature stage of European chafer, Japanese beetle, and beetles from the genus Phyllophaga (May beetles/June bugs).
 They stay in the soil and feed on the roots of corn, beans, peas and other vegetables.
 They are most likely to damage plants in or near ground that was recently sod covered.

 Seed corn maggots are the larvae of small flies.
 They develop in the soil and feed on seed and seedlings of corn, beans, peas, potatoes, cabbage, melons and other crops.
 (No pictures available at this time)

 Cabbage maggots are also the larvae of small flies.
-They feed on the surface of roots and tunnel through them.
-They attack cabbage, broccoli, turnips and other similar crops.
+They feed on fine roots, eventually tunneling into the taproot.
+They attack cabbage, broccoli, turnips and similar crops.
 Other maggots which attack vegetable crops are the carrot rust fly and the onion maggot.

 When Using Pesticides